Brad Kaaya

-Bradley Mathias Kaaya Jr. (born September 3, 1995) is a former American football quarterback.
-He played college football at the University of Miami from 2014 to 2016, and was drafted by the Detroit Lions in sixth round of the 2017 NFL Draft.
+Bradley Mathias Kaaya Jr. (born September 3, 1995) is an American former professional football quarterback.
+He played college football at the University of Miami from 2014 to 2016, and was drafted by the Detroit Lions in sixth round of the 2017 NFL draft.
 Kaaya is the all time passing yards leader at Miami.

-Early years
+Early life

 Kaaya attended Chaminade College Preparatory School in West Hills, Los Angeles, California, where he played high school football for the Eagles.
 As a senior, he threw for a school-record 3,855 yards and 27 touchdowns.
 During his high school career, he threw for 5,730 yards and 40 touchdowns while leading his school to their first ever CIF and CA State Championship (2013).
-He was ranked by the Rivals.com recruiting network as the eighth best pro-style quarterback recruit in his class and was also a member of Nike’s Elite 11, showcasing the top 11 QB recruits in the nation.
+He was ranked by the Rivals.com recruiting network as the eighth best pro-style quarterback recruit in his class and was also a member of Nike's Elite 11, showcasing the top 11 quarterback recruits in the nation.

 College career

 Kaaya was named the Hurricanes starting quarterback as a true freshman over Jake Heaps by head coach Al Golden on August 24, 2014.
 Kaaya led the Hurricanes to a 6–7 overall record and a bowl appearance, losing to South Carolina in the 2014 Independence Bowl.
+Kaaya was named Atlantic Coast Conference Rookie of the year following a 2014 regular season in which he led the league in pass efficiency and touchdown passes.
 In his second year starting, the 2015 Hurricanes improved to 8–5, with a loss to Washington State in the Sun Bowl.
 Kaaya had the 2016 Hurricanes off to their best start of his career, going 4–1 and reaching as high as #10 in the AP Poll.
 Miami finished the 2016 season with a 9–4 record and a win over West Virginia in the 2016 Russell Athletic Bowl.
-Kaaya was named bowl MVP and became Miami’s all time QB leader in nearly every passing statistic including yards.
+Kaaya was named bowl MVP and became Miami's all-time leader in nearly every passing statistic, including yards.

-On January 2, 2017, Kaaya announced that he would be entering the 2017 NFL Draft rather than returning to Miami for his final season of eligibility.
+On January 2, 2017, Kaaya announced that he would be entering the 2017 NFL draft rather than returning to Miami for his final season of eligibility.

-College statistics

-Kaaya was named ACC Rookie of the year following a 2014 regular season in which he led the league in pass efficiency and touchdown passes.